 Chinese New Year--the Lunar New Year--isn't just a traditional festival for the Chinese; it's also the traditional New Year mark for Korean, Vietnamese and many other East Asian cultures.
 Which means that, for multicultural Vancouver, Chinese New Year/the Lunar New Year is a huge celebration!

-Use this list to find the best, biggest Vancouver Chinese New Year 2013 celebrations for the Year of the Snake.
+Use this list to find the best, biggest Chinese New Year 2014 Events in Vancouver for the Year of the Horse.

 Every year, Vancouver's Chinese New Year events culminate in a full day of New Year's celebrations in the heart of historic Chinatown, starting with the annual Vancouver Chinese New Year Parade.
 Organized by the Chinese Benevolent Association of Vancouver since 1979, the parade has grown into a must-see event in Vancouver, attracting over 50,000 spectators and 3,000 performers, including the largest assembly of lion dance teams in Canada.